'Very impressive': Jupiter closest to Earth in 59 years, easily seen in NZ sky

 By RNZ

-Between meteorites, asteroid showers, the Aurora Australis and satellites, there's no shortage of bright spots in Aotearoa's night sky.
+Between meteor showers and satellites, there's no shortage of bright spots in Aotearoa's night sky.

 But this morning there was an extra brilliant sparkle - Jupiter.

-The gas giant, our solar system's largest planet, is the closest it has been to Earth in 59 years - a mere 591 million km away.
+The gas giant, the solar system's largest planet, is the closest it has been to Earth in 59 years - a mere 591 million km away.

 Stardome astronomer and Otago Museum director Dr Ian Griffin told Morning Report it was a cosmic sight anyone could easily see.